-This November, round up your mates for the Mighty River Run for a 6-day boating adventure on the spectacular Murray River to support kids living with disability in South Australia
+This November, round up your mates for the Mighty River Run for a boating adventure on the spectacular Murray River to support kids living with disability.

 Novita provides child development, rehabilitation and disability services to young clients, as well as support for their families and carers.
 We support children and young people throughout their childhood and adolescent years, in Adelaide, regional South Australia and beyond.

 Our aim is to help all children and young people living with disability to enjoy every aspect of their lives – whether at home, at kindergarten, primary or high school, in the playground or on the sports field – and allow them to discover their full potential.

 Through our broader work with families and communities, Novita’s life-changing services have a direct impact on thousands of South Australians.

 In 2019, with your help, Novita will continue to invest in its expansion across the state so we can offer life-changing supports and services to even more families throughout South Australia and beyond.

 Building on the success of our established regional facilities, funds raised from the 2019 Mighty River Run will contribute towards purchasing specialised equipment for Novita’s new state-of-the-art head office and therapy hub in Hindmarsh, which is expected to be ready by mid-2020.

 Novita is committed to improving outcomes for our customers through advances in therapies, technologies and accessibility building design, and this exciting new hub, together with your generous support, will help to ensure Novita can provide improved services to more people living with disability in the community, when and where they need it most.